gcallah/BookReviews/musa.md

 Sometimes AG seems to be saying that we could, and should, do away with social heirarchies all together.
 But human nature is such that there will always be social hierarchies, and attempting to eliminate them only results in a vicious struggle for who will be at the top of the new hierarchy that will surely form.
-Here, as well in his discussion of scapegoating, I think AG could have benefited from the work of René Girard, whom he does not reference.
+Here, as well in his discussion of scapegoating, I think AG could have benefited from familiarity with the work of René Girard, whom he does not reference.

-While these are not minor complaints, they do not diminish the overall excellence of this book.
+While these are not minor complaints, they do not negate the overall excellence of this book.
 AG has taken a thesis -- that elites are embracing an ideology that helps them to feel virtuous in lieu of taking concrete actions that would actually improve conditions for the worst off -- that was already out there, fleshed it out, shown that the current wave of this happening is only the latest in a series of similar events, and backed up his case with an